atealxt/atealxt.github.io/_posts/2015-11-03-file-upload-progress-server-estimation.md

 It is necessary to use a math function specify the rate of change of the parameter over time.
 We don't want server progress finishes in constant time, because anyway there is no way to know the actual server consumed time, you can't really update the progress to 100% ever unless the server is responded.

-Obviously [Exponential Decay](https://en.wikipedia.org/wiki/Exponential_decay) is suitable here.
+So [Exponential Decay](https://en.wikipedia.org/wiki/Exponential_decay) is suitable here.

 [pic](https://www.google.com/?gws_rd=ssl#q=y%3D1%2Fx^2)
 y=1/x^2

-For use the value update to progress percentage, inverse power function to exponential function:
+In order to use the value to update progress percentage, let's inverse power function to exponential function:

 [pic](https://www.google.com/?gws_rd=ssl#q=y%3Dx^2)
 y=x^2